JetBrains/intellij-sdk-docs/intro/sdk_style.md

 * Menu paths are formatted as bold with pipe characters separating each level: \*\*Settings/Preferences \\\| Editor\*\* (**Settings/Preferences \| Editor**)
   Menu paths to settings always start with "Settings/Preferences" to cover all platforms.
 * Non-code keywords and quotations, or the names of non-code files, are formatted as italic style: \_UI Theme\_ (_UI Theme_), \_README.md\_ (_README.md_.)
-  Examples of this file type include: _LICENSE.txt_ and _README.md_.
+  Examples of this file type include _LICENSE.txt_ and _README.md_.
 * Code keywords, or the names of files containing source code, are formatted as code style: \`interface\` (`interface`), \`plugin.xml\` (`plugin.xml`), \`AnAction\` (`AnAction`)
-  Examples of this file type include: `build.gradle`, `AnAction.java` or `theme_basics.theme.json`.
+  Examples of this file type include `build.gradle`, `AnAction.java` or `theme_basics.theme.json`.
 * File formats are shown as all capital letters: PNG and XML.
-* File name extensions are not capitalized when part of a full file name, path, or URL: `filename.ext`.
+* Filename extensions are not capitalized when part of a full filename, path, or URL: `filename.ext`.
 * Represent keyboard shortcuts with HTML elements: `press <kbd>Alt</kbd>+<kbd>Insert</kbd>` becomes "press <kbd>Alt</kbd>+<kbd>Insert</kbd>"
 * See [Guidelines for Highlighting Syntax](#guidelines-for-highlighting-syntax) for more best practices for representing code fragments.
 * See [Links to IntelliJ Platform Source](#links-to-intellij-platform-source) for more details about representing names of source files in links.